Practicalities for the USI community

 • deposit their data and metadata onto existing, public repositories in formats that anyone can find, access and reuse without restriction.

-A template with examples for the SNSF Data Management Plan can be freely downloaded from the Swiss DLCM website: https://www.dlcm.ch/resources/dlcm-dmp.
+The content of the SNSF DMP is described in this PDF file and a template with examples can be freely downloaded from the Swiss DLCM website: https://www.dlcm.ch/resources/dlcm-dmp.

 Faculties